Information Technology Resource Use (Policy 8000)

 Scope and Audience

-This policy applies to all users of University information technology resources.
+This policy applies to all users of University Information Technology (IT) Resources.

 - Family Educational Rights and Privacy Act 34 CFR Part 99